 With that said, you can still find and even photograph bighorn sheep, known for their distinct large horns, in Rocky Mountain National Park.
-In the summer, these animals normally roam near the lakes around mountainous cliffs.
+In the summer, these animals normally roam near lakes located around mountainous cliffs.

 The larger wildlife in Rocky Mountain National Park follows similar patterns.
 In the summer, when the alpine tundra revives from the long winter hibernation and fills up with lush vegetation, the broad-antlered wild animals move to higher elevations.

-With the arrival of the colder seasons, the moose migrate back to meadows and lakes at the bottom of the mountains.
+With the arrival of the colder seasons, the moose migrate back to the meadows and lakes at the bottom of the mountains.

 The black bear population is also small.
 Rocky Mountain National Park is home to about 30 of them.
 So, being a minority, the wild animals don’t look for troubles.
-They prefer the most secluded areas, far away from people, where the bears forage mostly for berries.
+They prefer the most secluded areas – far away from people – where the bears forage mostly for berries.

-If you happen to encounter a black bear in Rocky Mountain National Park, grab small children and dogs and try to back slowly.
+TIP: If you happen to encounter a black bear in Rocky Mountain National Park, grab small children and dogs and try to back slowly.
 The wild animals will most likely run away.
 But you can never be sure with the Rocky Mountain’s wildlife.
 So precaution is necessary.